dotnet/orleans/src/Documentation/grains/event_sourcing/event_sourcing_configuration.md

 { ... }
 ```

-So here "OrleansLocalStorage" is being used for storing the grain state, where was "LogStorage" is the in-memory storage provider for EventSourcing events.
+So here "`OrleansLocalStorage`" is being used for storing the grain state, where was "`LogStorage`" is the in-memory storage provider for EventSourcing events.

 ### LogConsistencyProvider Attributes